ice-nine-as/hellox-client/documentation/data-requests-and-internal-integrations.md

 ## Overview

 There are three primary services, in addition to the webserver, that are owned and administered by Ice 9.
-[CMS server](cms.hellox.me), a server running Drupal 7, which is used to allow content authors a simple storage interface and rich editing experience, a [server running a Discourse forum](forum.hellox.me), and a the PostgreSQL database server, hosting on Amazon's Relational Database Service, which stores non-file data for both of the aforementioned services.
+A [CMS server](cms.hellox.me), a server running Drupal 7, which provides content authors a simple storage interface and rich editing experience, a [server running a Discourse forum](forum.hellox.me), which allows team members and customers a public arena in which to converse and plot future directions of the project, and a PostgreSQL database server, hosted on Amazon's Relational Database Service, which stores non-file data for both of the aforementioned services.

 The CMS site is intended to be entirely team-focused, and nothing hosted on that site will be shown to customers on that site.
 Rather, each piece of content on the CMS is syndicated through a series of RSS feeds.
 These feeds are as follows: